Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 $ make clean all TARGET=hw
 ```

-The build process will generate the SD card image in the `<path-to-tutorial>/designs/farrow_gmio/package/sd_card` folder.
+The build process generates the SD card image in the `<path-to-tutorial>/designs/farrow_gmio/package/sd_card` folder.
 You can flash the `sd_card.img` using baleno etcher app.
 Then insert the SD Card into VEK280 board and power ON the board.

 ```